 1. Go For Quality, Not Low Prices

 As with every discussion we have about any sim racing product, you should never let the price be the driving force behind your purchases.
 This is especially true for VR headsets, for a variety of reasons.
-Essentially, it is because there are several key specs that need to make the cut for the headset to even be usable for any length of time.
+Essentially, it is because there are several key spec requirements that need to be met for the headset to even be usable for any length of time.

 We will discuss each of these important specs in more detail below, but let’s briefly consider the absolute minimums and why they are important.
 VR headsets are very good at providing a highly immersive sim racing experience, but often they are not able to be worn for extended periods of time due to the potential VR sickness that is associated with these devices.